-Bank Payment Obligation (BPO) is an irrevocable undertaking given by the buyer's 1012 bank to the seller's bank to pay the seller when certain data is successfully received and 1013 matched electronically.
-It is a working capital management tool that reduces the time 1014 required and potential delays that are often associated with physical document-based 1015 1016 trade finance, benefiting both importers and exporters.
-Costs associated with physical document discrepancies are eliminated, leading to early settlement and a freeing up of 1017 1018 working capital.
+Bank Payment Obligation (BPO) is an irrevocable undertaking given by the buyer's bank to the seller's bank to pay the seller when certain data is successfully received and matched electronically.
+It is a working capital management tool that reduces the time required and potential delays that are often associated with physical document-based trade finance, benefiting both importers and exporters.
+Costs associated with physical document discrepancies are eliminated, leading to early settlement and a freeing up of working capital.
 It gives enterprises, especially MSMEs, a technology-based working capital management tool that provides efficiency with the certainty of a bank payment.
-1019 1020 However, BPO is relatively new and greater awareness of its uses and appropriate ways of regulation is needed to promote its wider use in the region.
-1021 lt is proposed that relevant public and private sector bodies jointly undertake activities to:
+However, BPO is relatively new and greater awareness of its uses and appropriate ways of regulation is needed to promote its wider use in the region.

+It is proposed that relevant public and private sector bodies jointly undertake activities to:

-- evaluate Basel III implications and what should be appropriate for BPO; and - facilitate market education, especially in the region's emerging markets, on the uses of BPO and BPO-related working capital management techniques through the involvement of industry experts, potential users, bankers and other stakeholders. - 1028 6.
-Use of RMB in Cross-Border Trade Settlement - Since 2009, the volume of cross border trade settlement in RMB has continuously grown.
+- evaluate Basel III implications and what should be appropriate for BPO; and - facilitate market education, especially in the region's emerging markets, on the uses of BPO and BPO-related working capital management techniques through the involvement of industry experts, potential users, bankers and other stakeholders.

+6. Use of RMB in Cross-Border Trade Settlement

+Since 2009, the volume of cross border trade settlement in RMB has continuously grown.
 As of May 2014, RMB ranks second among currencies used for documentary trade messages and seventh globally for inter-bank payments flowing through SWIFT.
 Around 16 percent of China's trade, valued at about USD730 billion, is currently settled in RMB.
-By 2020, RMB settlement is forecasted to grow to over USD 3 trillion.25 - For enterprises across the region, the RMB's importance in facilitating working capital management is growing.
-China is now involved in half of all intra-Asia trade, and the trade corridors between China and a number of jurisdictions including Hong Kong, - Singapore and Australia are rapidly expanding.26 [See Figure 7.]
+By 2020, RMB settlement is forecasted to grow to over USD 3 trillion.26 trade corridors between China and a number of jurisdictions including Hong Kong, Singapore and Australia are rapidly expanding.27 [See Figure 7.]